ichortower/VoxBox/docs/author-guide.md

 no effect, and the player's perception of increased volume will likely depend on where their game volume sliders are set. **Use this setting with caution**;
 in most cases, you should omit this in the general voice data.
-The reason it is here is to allow [the special dialogue command](#dialogue-command) to override it to add expression to type 1 voice lines.
+The reason it is here is to allow [the special dialogue command](#dialogue-command) and [Line Expressions](#type-1i-line-expressions) to override it to add expression to type 1 voice lines.

 If this field is set to an empty array (`[]`), then this mod will use a volume multiplier of `1.0` for every play, just as if you had specified `[1.0]`.